Hadron/carthage/docs/dependency_injection/dependency_injection.rst

       def do_something(self):
           print(self.this_network)

-The :func:`inject_autokwargs` decorator works like *inject* except that it raises :exc:`TypeError` if the parameter is not specified either by a caller or an injector.  :meth:`Injectable.__init__` examines dependencies associated with the class and sets an attribute on *self* capturing any provided dependency.
+The :func:`inject_autokwargs <carthage.dependency_injection.base.inject_autokwargs>` decorator works like *inject* except that it raises :exc:`TypeError` if the parameter is not specified either by a caller or an injector.  :meth:`Injectable.__init__` examines dependencies associated with the class and sets an attribute on *self* capturing any provided dependency.

 Injection Keys
 **************